 Bold and inventive, R.J.
 Barker sailed through new, uncharted waters with The Bone Ships and emerged with a brilliant tale of seafaring adventure and deeds of derring-do.

 With The Bone Ships, Barker’s sophomore series is quite a departure from the tone and style in his debut The Wounded Kingdom, which I loved, but the most important that remained is his engaging voice.
 Let me first state this pertinent fact – I am not typically a fan of seafaring stories – be it in the medium of books or movies.
 To set some context before I proceed, I have not read The Liveship Traders by Robin Hobbs and not seen the movie, Master and Commander.
 Why?
 Because ships.
 Throughout my many years of reading, whether it’s fantasy or otherwise, I usually dreaded the part of the story where the main characters had to undertake a sea voyage, always hoping that it’ll be as short as possible.
-There had been exceptions where I’ve found it to be more than just agreeable, but these were rare and usually do not make up the bulk of the narrative.
+There had been exceptions where I’ve found it to be more than just agreeable, but these were rare and usually did not make up the bulk of the narrative.

 As such, I was actually pretty anxious going into this book.
 I would say that over 90% of The Bone Ships took place on a ship and in the sea.
 And, I loved reading every minute of it.
 Honestly, I was quite blown away by how much I enjoyed this book.
 Not only was the narrative predominantly seafaring – the very culture, religion and economy of this world are centred around it.
 To top it all off, Barker even created a whole slew of new sailing jargons.
 However, due to his deft skills in contextualising these terms in the narrative, I found myself struggling less than I usually do with our real-world sailing jargon.
 Barker’s lyrical prose pulled me into the story effortlessly notwithstanding how foreign this world of the Scattered Archipelago was.